lyuzizheng/lzz-blog/content/posts/study/im_architecture/index.md

 - `msg_consumer` consumes user messages sent out by `message_api_srv` from `msg_kafka`.
 - `msg_consumer` call `conv_api_src` to fetch get delivery details and delivery users (who is involved in the conversation).
 - `msg_consumer` tells `inbox_api_srv` to store the index to inboxes database.
 - The database we only store the index of the message body as otherwise the inbox would be huge.
 However, this can be improved as it has a lot of problems.

 > Qn: What are some of the design problems in this structure or to say how to improve this architecture?

 ![Example image](fig12.jpeg#center)

-We are see that the `message_api_srv` does not save the msg into db.
+We can see that the `message_api_srv` does not save the msg into db.
 However, the comsumer would RPC call `messgae_api_srv` again to save the message to DB.
 This is due to single reponsiblity priciple and make `send_msg` api a public api where we build another api called `storage_msg_body` for internal service RPC call.

 - Biz side only need to call `send_msg` and msg dumped to mq
 - Sending is marked success and biz side can display send success to user